 Warehouse operations: You can optimize warehouse operations using efficient shelving and racking systems to maximize space, applying data analytics to inform optimal inventory planning, and designing your warehouse layout to streamline workflows.

 Inventory management: Inventory optimization may involve keeping a safety stock of popular items to prepare for unexpected supply chain disruptions or surges in customer demand.
-It could also include using past sales data to inform seasonal buying and regularly auditing inventory levels against financial records to find discrepancies.
+It could also include using past sales data to inform seasonal buying, regularly auditing inventory levels against financial records to find discrepancies, or leveraging automated replenishment services on critical stock.

 Supplier diversity: You can enhance your organization's resilience and social impact by strategically including diverse-owned businesses, such as small or locally owned businesses, in your supply chain optimization plan.